 - If you encrypt a message with the receiver’s public key, you ensure the message’s confidentiality and authenticity since no one else will be able to decrypt it without knowing the receiver’s private key, which is only known to the receiver of the message or data.

-- With the RSA algorithm, there’s just too much computation going on.
+- With the RSA algorithm in Cryptography, there’s just too much computation going on.

 - The encryption and decryption processes take a long time, and generating keys is cumbersome.

-Let’s see which layer model RSA algorithm works.
+Let’s see which layer model RSA algorithm in Cryptography works.

 In which layer does the RSA algorithm work?